eclipse/kiso-testing/docs/getting_started/basic_tests.rst

     test_run (c.T-0-0)
     test_suite_tearDown (c.SuiteTearDown-0-0)

-In order to utilise the SetUp/TearDown test-suite feature, users have to define a class inheriting from :py:class:`~pykiso.test_coordinator.test_suite.BasicTestSuiteSetup` or :py:class:`~pykiso.test_coordinator.test_suite.BasicTestSuiteTeardown`.
+In order to make use of the SetUp/TearDown test-suite feature, users have to define a class inheriting from :py:class:`~pykiso.test_coordinator.test_suite.BasicTestSuiteSetup` or :py:class:`~pykiso.test_coordinator.test_suite.BasicTestSuiteTeardown`.
 For each of these classes, the following methods ``test_suite_setUp`` or ``test_suite_tearDown`` must be